HOW DO YOU BECOME A JUDGE?

 Where and When Do You Judge?

-Judging is scheduled to begin on March 6, instructions will be emailed personally to each judge.
+Judging is scheduled to begin on March 6, 2023 and instructions will be emailed personally to each judge.

 How Do You Judge/Evaluate the Entries?